remix-run/react-router/DEVELOPMENT.md

 You may need to make changes to a pre-release prior to publishing a final stable release.
 To do so:

 - Make whatever changes you need.
-- Create a new changeset: `yarn changeset`.
+- Create a new changeset: `pnpm changeset`.
   - **IMPORTANT:** This is required even if you ultimately don't want to include these changes in the logs.
 Remember, changelogs can be edited prior to publishing, but the Changeset version script needs to see new changesets in order to create a new version.
 - Commit the changesets and push the `release-*` branch to GitHub.
 - Wait for the release workflow to finish and the Changesets action to open its PR that will increment all versions.